UniversityOfHawaii/shared-app-daemon-scripts/README.md

 INSTALLATION

 1. Switch to the daemon user.  (e.g., osu casl2d)
-1. In the daemon user's home directory, create symbolic links to the shared version.
-For example, with bash:
+1. In the daemon user's home directory, optionally create a symbolic link to the shared app script, by convention, for overriding if necessary.
     ```
-    $ for i in app sapp deploy prep
-    do
-      ln -s /usr/local/bin/appDaemon/$i-common $i
+    $ ln -s /usr/local/bin/appDaemon/app-common app
-    done
     ```
 1. Copy the following files to the daemon user's home directory:
     ```